FutureNow – Creative and Leisure Industries Training Council Inc

 Core Functions

-• Advise industry about national training policy, funding arrangements, regulatory changes, training product development and apprenticeship and traineeship opportunities.
+• Advising industry about national training policy, funding arrangements, regulatory changes, training product development and apprenticeship and traineeship opportunities.

-• Identify and develop innovative approaches to workforce development including the development of micro-credentials and different ways of learning.
+• Identifying and develop innovative approaches to workforce development including the development of micro-credentials and different ways of learning.

-• Promote new training initiatives from West Australian and Commonwealth governments.
+• Promoting new training initiatives from West Australian and Commonwealth governments.

-• Build relationships and broker skilling solutions with education and training providers.
+• Building relationships and brokering skilling solutions with education and training providers.

-• Facilitate industry input to the development and review of Training Packages and curriculum
+• Facilitating industry input to the development and review of Training Packages and curriculum

-• Work with industry, government and enterprises to identify the opportunities for work based training, including for higher level vocational qualifications
+• Working with industry, government and enterprises to identify the opportunities for work based training, including for higher level vocational qualifications

 Core Values